Sandlerdev/PythonSQLDataHelper/README.md

 - This should work as is for SQL DB created from FactoryTalk Edge Gateway.
 - Will also work with the default database created from this solution [Blob Parser](https://github.com/Sandlerdev/BlobParser)

+The included Notebook file "Data Samples.ipynb" provides very basic examples of instantiating the class and fetching data.

+**Github does not appear to render notebooks consistently these days - suggest viewing it locally on your machine..**